BrandonMayer1/OllamaRagAgent-FumaDocs/README.md

 ## 2. Configure Environment Variables

-- Enter your GitHub information in the `.env` file located in the project root of  `AI-Agent`
+- Enter your supabase information in the `.env` file located in the project root of  `AI-Agent`

 ## 3. Install All Packages